DUE TO HIGH DEMAND, THIS TEA IS SOLD OUT.

 A young desciple asked his teacher, the wise tea master Lao Cha:

-The herbaceous aroma of a freshly harvested tea is turned into the faint scent of wood in this pu-erh.
-The tea undergoes 10-year storage in a unique traditional warehouse, where the temperature and humidity are kept the same all year round, to enrich the tea's taste and fragrance.
+The herbaceous aroma of freshly harvested tea is turned into the faint woody scent in this pu-erh.
+The tea undergoes 10-year storage in a unique traditional warehouse, where the temperature and humidity are kept the same all year round to enrich the tea's taste and fragrance.
 Much like its dry scent, the flavor of this tea is delightfully mild.
-Take a sip and you will immediately get the long-lasting fragrance of this aged raw pu-erh.
+Take a sip, and you will immediately get the long-lasting fragrance of this aged raw pu-erh.

 Our Fengqing Raw Pu-erh Tea Brick uses tea leaves from ancient trees (aged 100 years and up) of the Large leaf (DaYe Zhong – 大叶种) variety.
 The young, plump buds have a white fuzzy coating.
 Twisted leaves are visible on the surface.
 An infusion with boiling water produces a clear, intensive orange soup.
 A wonderful scent with leathery and woody notes will fill your nostrils.
 A rich, mellow taste with orchid notes and honey nectar opens up.
 We strongly recommend steeping this Yunnan tea many times to get the most out of it.
 The rich and mellow taste intensifies gradually, while at the same time, the sweet notes get more noticeable with each subsequent infusion.
 A thick, almost chewy mouthfeel reveals this tea's abundant inner qualities.
 It goes smoothly down the throat in a long, satisfying finish.
 A lingering sugary sweetness covers the inner cheeks and tongue in a long, pleasing finish and a lasting sweet aftertaste.
 The bottom cup is golden to dark brown, uniform, clean and neat, without residue or impurities.